pykale/pykale/CONTRIBUTING.md

 We need to design the core modules to be generic, reusable, customizable, and not specific to a particular dataset.

+### Linting

+Use our [pre-commit-config.yaml](https://github.com/pykale/pykale/blob/master/.pre-commit-config.yaml) to lint your code before commit.

 ### Coding style

 - Follow [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md)